 An easy way to avoid this is by increasing the value of the innodb_old_blocks_time system variable.
 It represents the number of milliseconds that must pass before a recently accessed page can be put into the "new" sublist in the buffer pool.
 Data which is accessed only once should remain in the "old" sublist.
 This means that they will soon be evicted from the buffer pool.
 Since during the backup process the "old" sublist is likely to store data that is not useful, one could also consider resizing it by changing the value of the innodb_old_blocks_pct system variable.

-Since MariaDB 10.0, it is also possible to explicitly dump the buffer pool on disk before starting a logical backup, and restore it after the process.
+It is also possible to explicitly dump the buffer pool on disk before starting a logical backup, and restore it after the process.
 This will undo any negative change to the buffer pool which happens during the backup.
 To dump the buffer pool, the innodb_buffer_pool_dump_now system variable can be set to ON.
 To restore it, the innodb_buffer_pool_load_now system variable can be set to ON.

 Backing up a single database